Guidelines for working with SMEs

 We need to provide small to medium enterprises (SMEs) with fair and equitable access to the Queensland Government market.

-SMEs are any business employing less than 200 people.
+SMEs are any business employing fewer than 200 people.

 To provide more opportunities for SMEs, the ICT SME participation scheme policy states:

-- at least one responding SME capable of delivering will automatically be short listed in the evaluation of ICT offers
+- at least one SME responding to an ICT tender and capable of delivering should be short listed in the evaluation of ICT offers

-- government can directly engage SMEs in the provision of innovative solutions up to $500,000 which demonstrates value for Queensland in addressing government priorities.
+- the Queensland Government can directly engage SMEs using the SME Access incentive to provide solutions worth up to $500,000 (including GST) that demonstrate value for Queensland in addressing government priorities.

 All agencies must apply the policy when procuring ICT products and services.
 Compliance is required under the Procurement and disposal of ICT products and services (IS13) policy.